 I started to run.
 Being put on a medical break I started feeling better.
 I needed to occupy myself.
 I am not that kind of person who can sit all day long on a couch and let time pass by.
 Plus, sun shines outside.
 I started running around the block.
 Then 2-3km.
 The distances started to increase.
 I felt better and better.
 Came back to work and kept running.

 It's been 4 years.
 I still have the same joy, the same flow and the same enormous pleasure.
+And, surprisingly, I met many very nice, normal, down-to-earth, passionate runners who supported me at the time I needed it the most.

 I think it saved me.